saphir-travel/documentation/content/applications/inventory_and_mrp/manufacturing/management/bill_configuration.rst

   Configuration --> Settings`, under the :guilabel:`Operations` section.

 .. note::
-    A :abbr:`BoM (Bill of Materials)` can also be created directly from the :abbr:`BoM (Bill of Materials)` :guilabel:`Smart Button` on the product template, in which case the :guilabel:`Product` field is pre-filled.
+   A :abbr:`BoM (Bill of Materials)` can also be created directly from the :guilabel:`Bill of Materials` smart button on the product template, in which case the :guilabel:`Product` field is pre-filled.

 The most common :guilabel:`BoM Type` is :guilabel:`Manufacture this product`.
 Once the :guilabel:`BoM Type` is chosen, click :guilabel:`Add a Line` to add all the :guilabel:`Components`